The Ralph Waldo Emerson Society, Inc.

 II.
 MEMBERSHIP: One becomes a member of the Society by paying the annual dues established by the Society.

 III.
-OFFICERS: Officers are a President, President-Elect, Secretary, and Treasurer.
-An Advisory Board (which serves also as an editorial board) consists of the newsletter Editor, the immediate Past-President, six elected members, and an ex officio member named by and representing the Ralph Waldo Emerson Memorial Association.
+OFFICERS and ADVISORY BOARD: Officers are President, President-Elect, Secretary/Treasurer, Program Chairs, Webmaster, and Emerson Society Papers Editor.
+An Advisory Board (which serves also as an editorial board) consists of the immediate Past-President, six elected members, and an ex officio member named by and representing the Ralph Waldo Emerson Memorial Association.

-The President-Elect, Secretary, and Treasurer are nominated by the Officers and Advisory Board (with nominations also being accepted from the floor) and are elected to a two-year term by majority vote of the members present at the annual meeting.
+The President-Elect Secretary/Treasurer, Program Chairs, Webmaster, and Emerson Society Papers Editor are nominated by the Officers and Advisory Board (with nominations also being accepted from the floor).
+The President-Elect and Secretary/Treasurer are elected to a two-year term by majority vote of the members present at the annual meeting.
+The Program Chairs, Webmaster, and Emerson Society Papers Editor are electable to a three-year term (renewable) by majority vote of the members present at the annual meeting.
 The President presides at meetings, conducts necessary business throughout the year, convenes a meeting of the Officers and Advisory Board preceding the annual meeting of the Society, and oversees the functions of the Society.
 The President may authorize expenditures totaling $100 or less that must be made between annual meetings.
 With the consent of the Officers and Advisory Board, the President can authorize expenditures totaling more than $100 when exigencies arise.

 The President-Elect assists the President, shares in the program planning for annual and special meetings, presides in the President’s absence, and becomes President at the conclusion of his or her predecessor’s term.
-The Secretary keeps a list of members and their addresses, handles correspondence, and records minutes of all meetings.
-The Treasurer manages the treasury and gives an annual financial report.
+The Secretary/Treasurer keeps a list of members and their addresses, handles correspondence, records minutes of all meetings, manages the treasury, and gives an annual financial report.

 Elected members of the Advisory Board are nominated by the Officers and existing Advisory Board (with nominations also being accepted from the floor).
 Advisory Board members are elected to a three-year term by majority votes of the members present at the annual meeting, two members being elected every year to replace two members whose term is ending.
 The term on the Advisory Board of the person named by and representing the Ralph Waldo Emerson Memorial Association is renewable.
 The Advisory Board helps plan annual meetings, aids the Officers in carrying on the business of the Society, serves as a nominating committee for Officers and Advisory Board members, and serves as an editorial board for the newsletter.
 If an Officer or Board member is unable to complete a term, the Advisory Board may appoint a successor to complete the remainder of the term.